crysalead/sql-dialect/README.md

 // SELECT * FROM `table` WHERE `field1` = 'value1' AND `field2` = 'value2'
 ```

-However the prefix notation can leverage this basic syntax to perform some more complex query.
-For example the `['field' => 'value']` condition can be rewrited as:
+which can be rewrited as:

 ```php
 $select->from('table')->where([